wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 public void updateRecurrence()
 ```
 Functionality: <br>
-1. Loops through its list and calls upon `Parser#parseRecurrence` to determine type of `Recurrence`
+1. Loops through the list and calls upon `Parser#parseRecurrence` to determine type of `Recurrence`
 2. Calls upon `Recurrence#checkSpendingRecurrence` or `Recurrence#checkIncomeRecurrence` to update list if the new
 recurring entry is supposed to be added